-This course provides an introduction to the essentials of electrical engineering.
-Topics to be covered include resistive circuits, nodal and mesh analysis using Kirchhoff's laws, superposition, Norton & Th venin equivalences, capacitance & inductance, 1st order transient analysis, RC, RL & RLC circuits, Laplace transform, and frequency response.
+This course provides an introduction to the essentials of electrical circuit theory.
+Topics to be covered include resistive circuits, nodal and mesh analysis using Kirchhoff's laws, superposition, Norton & Th venin equivalences, capacitance & inductance, first and second order transient analysis, RC, RL, and RLC circuits, Laplace transform, and frequency response.
 A simulation software package is employed throughout this course to analyze various electric circuits.
-An introduction to the selection and performance of electric motors is provided.

 This course provides students an opportunity to model, analyze, and design control systems.
 It includes mathematical modeling of linear systems for time and frequency domain analysis, transfer function and state variable representations for analyzing control system's performance and stability; and closed-loop control design techniques by frequency response, and root-locus methods.
 It also involves computer programming and simulation exercises.
 This course gives a basic understanding and analysis tools of various control systems used in the aeronautical, mechanical, and electric and electronics industries.